strange/erlang_v8_lib/README.md

 # `erlang_v8_lib`

 An opinionated JavaScript framework built on top of `erlang_v8`.
-`erlang_v8_lib` is an Erlang application that includes a small framework that makes it easier to add functionality to a scripting environment.
+`erlang_v8_lib` is an Erlang application that includes a small framework to simplify the task of adding functionality to the scripting environment.

 The app adds three major components to accomplish this: